rust-basel/fullstack-rust-workshop/src/12-backend_unique_lists.md

 }
 ```

 This model will also be deserialized in the frontend later.
-So also put a Deserialize from `serde` ontop of the struct.
+So also put a Deserialize from `serde` on top of the struct.

 Go ahead an create a new async function in the `controller.rs` module in our `backend` crate.